shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 In the above example `currency` would be a primary key for `RatesHistory` table and `rowtime` would be the timestamp attribute.
 In Flink, this is represented by a *Temporal Table Function*.

-On the other hand, we have the requirement to join a dimension table which is a remote database table.
+On the other hand, we have the requirement to join a dimension table which is a external database table.
 This can also be addressed by *Temporal Table Join*.

 Let's assume that we have a table `LatestRates` (e.g. a MySQL table) that is populated with the latest rate.
 The above `RatesHistory` is the changelog of it.
 Then the content of `LatestRates` table at time `10:58` will be: